LEGACY PLANNING CREATES LASTING EFFECTIVE THOUGHTFUL HARMONIOUS MULTI-GENERATIONAL WEALTH TRANSFER

 After your Signing Meeting, we will conduct your Legacy Interview (on the same day or another day that is convenient for you).
 A Legacy Interview involves you and me sitting down together in a very informal way.
 You can share your stories, values, lessons-learned, advice, and anything else you’d like to say to your loved ones while I record our meeting via audio or video.
 This recording will be included as a file on the USB you will receive from me in your Legacy Plan binder.

-Note: I know it probably seems off-putting right now to tell your personal stories to a relative stranger, but don’t worry, by this time, I’ll be a trusted confidant.
+Note: I know telling your personal stories to a relative stranger probably seems off-putting right now, but don’t worry, by this time we’ll have built a great relationship.

 One week before the Legacy Interview, I will send you a “guide” that will outline our conversation and help you informally prepare.
 This is also a good time to collect your photos and historic documents for digitizing (if you choose to take advantage of that service).